Sequential Rank and Preference Learning with the Bayesian Mallows Model: Sequential Inference in the Bayesian Mallows Model

 When $\bm{y}_{n}$ contains consistent pairwise preferences, $\mathcal{S}_{n}$ is given by \eqref{eq:ConstraintSetPairwise} and contains all topological orderings of the directed acyclic graph given by $\bm{y}_{n}$, or equivalently all linear extensions of the partially ordered set (poset) $\bm{y}_{n}$. \citet{vitelliProbabilisticPreferenceLearning2017} initiated their MCMC algorithm with a single ordering computed deterministically, and then used a modified leap-and-shift algorithm to propose new latent rankings as local perturbations of the current value.
 This is not sufficient in our case, as we need both the support set of $q_{\theta}(\cdot | \mathcal{S}_{n})$ and its cardinality.

 We will sample latent rankings uniformly on $\text{TO}_{n} = \text{TO}(\bm{y}_{n})$, the set of topological orderings of $\bm{y}_{n}$, and hence need to both count and generate linear extensions.
 The counting problem itself is known to be \#P complete \citep{brightwellCountingLinearExtensions1991}, although faster algorithms exist for special cases, e.g., sparse posets \citep{kangasCountingLinearExtensions2016}.
 Generation of the linear extensions can be obtained in constant additional time \citep{pruesseGeneratingLinearExtensions1994}, and very compact storage of the extensions can be obtained using Gray codes \citep{onoConstantTimeGeneration2005,pruesseGeneratingLinearExtensions1994} or permutation decision diagrams \citep{inoueEfficientMethodIndexing2014}.
 In our implementation we used depth-first search \citep[Ch.
 20.3-20.4]{cormenIntroductionAlgorithms2022}, and generated all orderings by looping over all child nodes at each recursive step of the algorithm, keeping track of the solutions via backtracking.
-To keep the implementation relatively simple, we stored each element of $\text{TO}_{n}$ to disk and randomly sampled among the files when proposing a new latent ranking.

 Our procedure for proposing latent rankings from preference data is summarized in Algorithm \ref{alg:LinearExtensions}.
 Note that for a given $\bm{y}_{n}$ we only need to generate the topological orderings for the items involved in any of the stated pairwise preferences.
 When all items have been compared ($\bar{\mathcal{A}}_{n} = \emptyset$), the proposal probability is simply one over the number of orderings.
 When some set of items have not been involved in the comparisons, we consider two settings.
 First, if all the compared items are preferred to the non-compared items, denoted $\mathcal{A}_{n} \succ \bar{\mathcal{A}}_{n}$ in Algorithm \ref{alg:LinearExtensions}, we permute the non-compared elements and place them after the compared items in the resulting order.
 This setting is relevant in ranked voting systems.
 The proposal probability now needs to account for the number of ways of ordering the non-compared items.
 Finally, if there is no preference relation between the compared and non-compared items, we can insert them in any position in the complete ordering vector, and we need to both account for the number of ways of permuting the uncompared items ($|\bar{\mathcal{A}}_{n}|!$) and the number of ways of inserting them into the complete ordering $\binom{|\mathcal{A}|}{|\bar{\mathcal{A}}_{n}|}$.